LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/ibm-watson-assistant-version-2.md

 ### Bot Configuration

 {: .notice}
-**IMPORTANT**: All the old bots that use **watsonplatform.net** domain for their workspace URL will fail to operate after **_12 February 2021_**.
+**IMPORTANT**: All the old bots that use **watsonplatform.net** domain for their workspace URL will fail to operate after **_26 May 2021_**.
 IBM has deprecated **watsonplatform.net** endpoints please update your bot configuration in Third-Party Bots if you do not want to disrupt the functioning of the bots.
 Official news on this announcement can be found [here](https://cloud.ibm.com/docs/watson?topic=watson-endpoint-change)

 {: .important}
 See the [Getting Started](bot-connectors-getting-started.html) guide first to complete pre-requisite steps.